• ECTS

 Objectives

-To enable students to understand the limitations of parametric statistical methods, to choose an appropriate non-parametric approach to a given problem based on the underlying statistical principles, to implement the solution to their problem using R software, and to report to end-users on the conclusions of their analyses and their implications.
+Help students understand the limitations of parametric statistical methods, choose an appropriate non-parametric approach to a given problem based on underlying statistical principles, implement the solution to their problem using R software, and report the conclusions of their analyses and their significance to end users.

 Read more